 The Netherlands, Poland, Hungary, Croatia, Latvia and the Czech Republic.

-A piece of documentary theatre written by professional playwright Nadège Prugnard, with six of the young people will be created in the second phase of the project and will tour internationally.
-It will feature a cast of young people from each partner country.
+Who Am I is a piece of documentary theatre written by professional playwright Nadège Prugnard, a French author who has worked extensively on the themes of migration and the integration of these refugees on the European territory.
+Created with six of the young people in the second phase of the project as part of an international team and featuring a cast of young people from each partner country, the staging was conducted by Tijana Zinajić, a Slovenian theatre director.

 Wednesday 19 February: Glej Theatre, Slovenia